Business English Phrasal Verbs and Idioms About Money: Quiz and Examples

 ADVERTISEMENT

 Sometimes in life or business, people borrow money or spend more than they have.
 When that happens, it’s important to know how to talk about debt clearly.
-In English, there are many common phrases and idioms that describe borrowing money, owing money, or using savings.
+In English, there are many common phrasal verbs and idioms that describe borrowing money, owing money, or using savings.
 Below are useful expressions that native speakers often use when talking about financial stress, loans, and debt.

 RUN UP A DEBT